benludwig/benludwig.github.io/_work/expeditions.md

 <div class="grid-item">
   <div class="copy-block revealblock">

-    <p>Collaborating with Knoed, our team designed a central repository for scientific documentation.
+    <p>Collaborating with <a href="http://www.knoed.com/" target="_blank">Knoed</a>, our team designed a central repository for scientific documentation.
 This allowed scientists to remotely access a content management system and add case studies with photography and geographic information.
 Each one is grouped under a theme and has a small preview to access deeper content about a particular story.</p>

     <p>Strong, bright and dynamic color treatments present scientific research in a way that’s rarely seen.
 Large photography is complemented by a unique typeface that gives each expedition it’s own iconic image.</p>